Killing of Dijon Kizzee: September 7

 Protests turned chaotic when deputies fired several nonlethal projectiles into the crowd.
 The protests occurred outside the South Los Angeles sheriff's station.
 Videos showed protesters running for cover as shots rang out and smoke filled the air.
 No one was injured but six people were arrested.

 September 8

-Another 17 protesters were arrested after an "unlawful assembly" notice was issued around 8:15 p.m.
+Another 17 protesters were arrested after an "unlawful assembly" notice was issued around 8:15pm.
 There were no reported injuries.

 Several protestors and journalists were hit with projectiles.
 One journalist was hospitalized from injuries sustained during an arrest after being hit 3 times with rubber bullets.

 September 12

-About two hundred people marched from where Kizzee was shot to a location near the South Los Angeles Sheriff's Station to protest, while chanting "Put down your riot gear.
+About 200 people marched from where Kizzee was shot to a location near the South Los Angeles Sheriff's Station to protest, while chanting "Put down your riot gear.
 I don't see no riot here.".
 After the group marched back to the shooting location, speakers addressed the crowd, including relatives of Kizzee and Anthony Weber, a 16-year-old shot and killed by police in 2018.